Truck Driver Registration

 Insurance Requirements for Truck Drivers

-As a registered truck driver, you're also required to maintain a certain level of insurance coverage.
+As a registered truck driver, you must also maintain a certain level of insurance coverage.
 The minimum requirements depend on the type of cargo you carry and whether you're involved in intrastate or interstate commerce.
-Visit How to Prepare for a Compliance DOT Audit.Freight carriers, for example, typically need at least $750,000 in liability coverage.
+Visit How to Prepare for a Compliance DOT Audit.
+Freight carriers, for example, typically need at least $750,000 in liability coverage.
 Still, carriers transporting hazardous materials may require up to $5 million in coverage.

 Registration Renewal and Updates

-Keeping your registration information current is another essential aspect of being a registered truck driver.
+Maintaining your registration information is another essential aspect of being a registered truck driver.
 For instance, the FMCSA requires you to update your MCS-150 form — the form you fill out when applying for a DOT number — every two years.
 This update is required even if your company's information hasn't changed.

 The Unified Carrier Registration (UCR) System